istio/istio.io/content/en/blog/2022/egress-policies/index.md

 command terminated with exit code 35
 {{< /text >}}

 This is because we only allowed outbound traffic to Google from the default namespace where the `SLEEP_POD1` lives.
-Any outbound traffic from `SLEEP_POD2` should still be blocked, lets enabled traffic to Google:
+Any outbound traffic from `SLEEP_POD2` should still be restricted, lets enabled traffic to Google:

 {{< text bash >}}
 $ kubectl apply -n otherns -f google-serviceentry.yaml